sedostheatre/sedos.co.uk/input/shows/2022-choose-your-own-improv.md

   - time: 2022-05-08 02:30
   - time: 2022-05-08 05:00
   - time: 2022-05-09 07:30
-showtime-summary: " Sunday 8 and Monday 9 May at 7.30pm"
+showtime-summary: Sun 8 May 2.30pm (kid-friendly) & 5pm; Mon 9 May 7.30pm
 venue: "Bridewell Theatre "
 ticket-prices: £8 full price and £6 for Sedos members and concession
 primary-color: "#ca67a8"